MrPancetita/screeps-mrpancetita/screeps-tuto2.md

 In this Tutorial section we’ll talk about a key strategic object in your room: Room Controller.
 By controlling this invincible structure you can build facilities in the room.
 The higher the controller level, the more structures available to build.

 You will need a new worker creep to upgrade your controller level.
-Let's call it "Upgrader1".
+Let's call it `Upgrader1`.
 In following sections we'll discuss how to create creeps automatically, but for now let's send a command manually to the console.

-Spawn a creep with the body [WORK,CARRY,MOVE] and the name Upgrader1.
+Spawn a creep with the body `[WORK,CARRY,MOVE]` and the name `Upgrader1`.

 Documentation: